rjrudin/marklogic-junit/examples/simple-ml-gradle/README.md

     ./gradlew test

 This task should complete with an output of "BUILD SUCCESSFUL", with the JUnit test being written to ./build/reports/tests/test/index.html .
-In this report, you'll also see how the 2 ml-unit-test modules - located under src/test/ml-modules - were both executed as separate tests.
+In this report, you'll also see how the 2 marklogic-unit-test modules - located under src/test/ml-modules - were both executed as separate tests.

 ## Using marklogic-junit in your own ml-gradle project